ychen131/Project-Identify-Fraud-in-Enron-Email/Project-documentation.md

 algorithm?
 What parameters did you tune?

 Tuning the parameters helps the model to maximise the evaluation metrics.
-This invloves including appropriate number of parameters.
+This involves including appropriate number of parameters.
 For each parameter, finding the input that maximize the evaluation metrics.
 Without tuning the parameters, algorithms might underfit or overfit hence providing suboptimal results.